Atharv-Meher/Garbage_Classifier/README.md

-Starting our Waste Segregation powered by digital Image processing.
+Starting our Waste Segregation project powered by digital Image processing.